 First of all, talk to your professors about what books you will be expected to read in order to be well prepared for the exam.
-If you can't find a professor, using email as a means of contact is an acceptable alternative.
+Direct contact is preferable to e-mail communication.
+If you can't get in touch with the professor during office hours, then send an e-mail.

 Several sources of course information are available.
-All the Corsi di Laurea maintain websites that are retrievable from the central University URL: www.unibo.it.
+All the Degree Programs maintain websites that are retrievable from the central University URL: www.unibo.it.
 In addition, you can access professors' email addresses and telephone numbers from this website (see the Rubrica in the UNIBO portal).
 Course schedules themselves are available via the individual websites.
 These course schedules, however, are not always available until just before classes start (which is why the program cannot provide students with timetables before they arrive in Italy).

-The periods of mid-September/beginning of October and, again, mid-January can be challenging and frustrating as you and the Resident Director attempt to determine the schedules from the various departments.
+The periods of mid-September/beginning of October (and, again, mid-January) can be challenging and frustrating as you and the Resident Director attempt to determine the schedules from the various departments.
 Take initiative in finding out information and sharing it with the Director and other students.